rehanmollick/karmen-playground/README.md

 ## Disclaimer

 This is a portfolio demo project.
 It is not affiliated with, endorsed by, or connected to Karmen in any way.
-AI-generated schedules are for demonstration purposes only and should not be used for actual construction project planning.
+These schedules are for demonstration purposes only.

 ---